SSoelvsten/ShoutcastUtilities/README.md

 ## Global shortcuts
 By using JNativeHook a keylogger is implemented, which reacts to certain key-combinations.
 Change the overlay without having to actually defocus the game!
-The keybinds are rebindable, though you have to know the integercodes for the key you wish to rebind for.
-Rebindings can be done in "bindings.txt" in exactly the same order as specified below in the standard bindings.
+The keybinds are rebindable, though you have to use the codes you can find in KeyReference.txt.
+Rebindings can be done in "bindings.cfg" in exactly the same order as specified below in the standard bindings.

 - ALT GR: Universal meta-key as identifier.
 This key has to be pressed for the others to work.
 - Numpad 0: Commit the current values in ALL of the programs linked